Joan W. and Irving B. Harris Theater

 Hammond Beeby Rupert Ainge Architects, 2003

 Opened in November 2003 in Millennium Park, this 1,499-seat state-of-the-art theater was the first multi-use performance venue to be built in downtown Chicago since 1929.
-Today, the Harris Theater features the most diverse offerings of any venue in Chicago, and has earned national recognition as a distinctive model for collaboration, performance, and artistic advancement.
-It is partially below and shares some facilities with Jay Pritzker Pavilion.
-Highlights include lobby lighting design inspired by the work of artist Dan Flavin, a Louise Nevelson set piece hanging in the theater's facade, and contemporary art collections displayed in public and private event spaces.
+Today, the Harris Theater features the most diverse offerings of any venue in Chicago, and has earned national recognition as a distinctive model for collaboration, performance and artistic advancement.
+It is partially below Jay Pritzker Pavilion, and the two performance spaces share some facilities.
+Highlights include lobby lighting design inspired by the work of artist Dan Flavin, a Louise Nevelson set piece hanging on the theater's façade and contemporary art collections displayed in public and private event spaces.

 The theater's lobbies and auditorium will be open, as well as the Guthman Gallery Hallway.